BabylonOne/ChatGPT-Widescreen-Ultra-Fast/README.md

 # ChatGPT Widescreen Ultra Fast
-The fastest Chat-GPT widescreen userscript.
+The fastest ChatGPT widescreen userscript.

 Just one line, you don't even have to install a script.

-Create a bookmark named "Expand ChatGPT" with the following line as the URL:
+Create a bookmark named "Expand ChatGPT" with the following URL:

-`javascript:document.styleSheets[0].insertRule('.text-token-text-primary>div>div{max-width:100% !important}',0);`
+`javascript:document.styleSheets[0].insertRule('.text-token-text-primary>div>div{max-width:100%!important}',0);`

-Click the bookmark and ChatGPT chat boxes should expand instantly.
+Click the bookmark and all ChatGPT chat boxes should expand instantly.

 ## Simplicity is the ultimate sophistication
 ✅ Don't use 10 pages of JavaScript when you can use one line